-- IN.10.2.1 Where more than one exhaust outlet is present, the test will be repeated for each exhaust and the highest reading will be used. - IN.10.2.2 If the exhaust has any form of active tuning or throttling device or system, the exhaust must meet all requirements with the device or system in all positions. - IN.10.2.3 Manually adjustable tuning devices must not be moved or modified after the noise test is passed.
-The position of the device must be visible to the officials for the noise test and must be manually operable by the officials during the noise test.
+- IN.10.2.1 Where more than one exhaust outlet is present, the test will be repeated for each exhaust and the highest reading will be used. - IN.10.2.2 Exhaust outlets that are not parallel to the ground may be tested outside of the horizontal plane. - IN.10.2.3 If the exhaust has any form of active tuning or throttling device or system, the exhaust must meet all requirements with the device or system in all positions. - IN.10.2.4 When the exhaust has a manually adjustable tuning device(s): - a.
+The position of the device must be visible to the officials for the noise test - b.
+The device must be manually operable by the officials during the noise test. - c.
+The device must not be moved or modified after the noise test is passed.